vanioinformatika/spring-boot-integration-example/README.md

 1. go to the project directory and issue mvn clean spring-boot:run
 1. open a browser and enter the following address: http://localhost:8080/contentStore.wsdl
 1. use the WSDL to create a client of your preference

+NOTE: When running the example (other than the test) don't forget to set *-Dsaaj.use.mimepull=true*